 - If results are unsatisfactory, use a basic filter point cloud task to remove all ground points back in to class 0.
 Once ground points have been removed, tweak the settings in the adaptive TIN ground filter and start back at step 1.

-- Use the manual classification tools to further clean up the points cloud.
+- Use the manual classification tools to further clean up the point cloud.

 - Remove points that were incorrectly identified as ground, placing them on class 1 or an applicable class.